Hasbro Family Game Night

-Hasbro Family Game Night is a series of Party video games published by Electronic Arts that adapt board games manufactured by Hasbro, and is named after the company's then-advertising campaign of the same name.
+Hasbro Family Game Night is a series of party video games published by Electronic Arts that adapt board games manufactured by Hasbro, and is named after the company's then-advertising campaign of the same name.
 There were four entries in the series, released yearly between 2008 and 2011.

 Hasbro Family Game Night

-Hasbro Family Game Night is the first entry in the franchise, developed by EA Bright Light.
-It adapts popular Hasbro board games into a single package, and is hosted by Mr. Potato Head.
+Hasbro Family Game Night is the first installment in the series, developed by EA Bright Light.
+The game contains six to ten adaptations of popular board games produced by the company, with classic and enhanced versions of each being available.